List of primary state highways serving Virginia state institutions: SR 303

 State Route 303 is the designation for the roads on the grounds of the Virginia Military Institute in the City of Lexington that are maintained by the Virginia Department of Transportation.
 The roads were added to the state highway system in 1932, and the number was in use by 1936.

 SR 305

 State Route 305 is the designation for George Collins Parkway, the access road from SR 211 to the New Market Battlefield State Historical Park in Shenandoah County.
 The road was first designated in 1968, and the number was in use by 1971.

 SR 308

 State Route 308, Three Creeks Road, appeared in 1938 as a renumbering of part of SR 32 in Southampton County.
 In 1949 the part from SR 612 to SR 40 was made a secondary road, leaving behind the part of SR 308 from US 58 to just north of the Southampton Correctional Center, at a junction with SR 612 and SR 735.

 SR 310

-State Route 310 is the designation for State Farm Road, the access road from SR 6 to the James River Correctional Center and back to SR 6 in Goochland County.
+State Route 310 is the designation for State Farm Road, the access road from SR 6 to the now closed James River Correctional Center and back to SR 6 in Goochland County.
 The road was first designated in April 1991.